Travelling to Finland

 - Exception: The Finnish Omakanta record and printed test-certificate issued by HUS (the Helsinki hospital district) will be accepted without the name of the doctor/nurse who took the test and contact detail of the medical facility, as long as the other previously mentioned details are included - please note that both the Omakanta and HUS documents must be in English to be accepted.

-- If your routing involves several flights, the test must have been taken earliest 72 hours or 48 hours (depending on the test type), before the scheduled departure time of the first flight.
-This is provided that you do not leave the transit area at the airport where you change flights
+- If your routing involves several flights, the test must have been taken earliest 72 or 48 hours (depending on the test type), before the scheduled departure time of the first flight in a continuous journey to Finland.
+This is provided that you do not leave the transit area at the airport where you change flights.

 Please note that we do not at this point accept certificates of a received coronavirus vaccination.